Haventec/common-web-sdk/README.md

 ### Angular 2-5 Usage

-For Angular 2, HaventecClientProvider is provided to easily inject HaventecClient into your Module, simply add it to the providers array.
+For Angular 2, HaventecCommonProvider is provided to easily inject HaventecClient into your Module, simply add it to the providers array.
 It can then be injected into constructors as is typical.

 ### Generic Usage